What Makes Your Property Value Increase? 12 Key Factors to Watch

-In this article, we discuss these factors that cause property values to increase over time and how to obtain a home value estimate.
+In this article, we discuss the factors that cause property values to increase over time and how to obtain a home value estimate.

 Factors that cause property values to increase

-To provide you with the most expert information, we spoke with Diana Benson, owner and operator of Benson Appraisals in Gilbert, Arizona, Carrie Freeman, a top Seattle agent with over 17 years experience, and top agent Victoria Lance of the Rains Team in Georgia.
+To provide you with the most expert information, we spoke with Diana Benson, owner and operator of Benson Appraisals in Gilbert, Arizona; Carrie Freeman, a top Seattle agent with more than 19 years of experience; and owner / top agent Victoria Lance of Lance Real Estate Group in Georgia.

 1. Location, location, location